 In these types of applications, which are present in smart home technology, the data associated with the user’s location are used as georeferencing so that devices and appliances in the home are automatically turned on or off when their position is detected.

 Some stores have a custom application which, among the functions they have, use the location data of the user of the city where he is in order to provide information about which are the stores of this brand near him.
+This is another one of the applications ask for your location data.

 The moment you are capturing a photo with your iOS device, the camera application can obtain your location to add it to the set of generated data that will serve as photo information.
+Another one of the applications ask for your location data.

 Some of them like Pokémon Go require the coordinates of the user’s location to carry out its dynamics.
+Another one of the applications ask for your location data.

 Many applications used for live streaming depend on the user’s location to implement some of their functions.